-“Dunkirk is a sensory feast but one that leaves me concerned about its palpable nostalgia for an era before women’s liberation and civil rights movements.”
+“Dunkirk is a sensory feast with palpable nostalgia for an era before women’s liberation and civil rights movements.”

 Title: Dunkirk (2017)

 Director: Christopher Nolan 👨🏼🇬🇧🇺🇸

 Dunkirk features lush, sumptuous cinematography and well-crafted sound engineering.
 The pacing of the movie is great too, if entirely predictable as it follows expected moments of crescendo and resolution.
 But beyond its solid cinematic chops, I couldn’t find an emotional foothold into this film, which felt outdated in its purposeful longing for a simpler time: when sussing out bad guys was as easy as checking for German accents, or aiming for the yellow planes instead of the blue ones.

 There is very little complexity to be had in Dunkirk.
 For some, that is a boon.
 For me, it felt tone deaf to today’s more pressing concerns.

 Does it pass the Bechdel Test?
 NO

 Dunkirk avoids outright offensive portrayals of women, as seen in Steven Spielberg’s Bridge of Spies or Mel Gibson’s Hacksaw Ridge, where female love interests spend their time gamely peering out windows as they pine for their men to come home.

 Instead, Dunkirk eschews women altogether.
 Scenes swarm with hundreds of male extras, while the number of female extras could be counted on one hand, maybe two.
 On IMDB, 69 credited roles are listed and just two of them are women, labeled simply as “Nurse” and “Stewardess”.